 We also derive a significant portion of our total revenues from services revenue.
 Our services revenue is made up of fees from the delivery of customer support and other professional services, which are typically sold in connection with the sale of our software applications.
 Customer support agreements provide technical support and unspecified software updates on a when-and-if-available basis for an annual fee based on licenses purchased and the level of service subscribed.
 Other professional services include consulting, assessment and design services, implementation and post-deployment services and training, all of which to date have predominantly been sold in connection with the sale of software applications.
-Our services revenue was 50% of our total revenues for fiscal 2012, 52% for fiscal 2011 and 50% for fiscal 2010.
+Our services revenue was 49% of our total revenues for fiscal 2013, 50% for fiscal 2012 and 52% for fiscal 2011.

-The gross margin of our services revenue was 75.3% for fiscal 2012, 76.6% for fiscal 2011 and 76.1% for fiscal 2010.
-The decrease in the gross margin of our services revenue in the fiscal year ended March 31, 2012 compared to the fiscal year ended March 31, 2011 was primarily due to a higher percentage of our services revenue being derived from professional services engagements as well as higher costs of services associated with the expansion of our worldwide customer support operations.
+The gross margin of our services revenue was 74.6% for fiscal 2013, 75.3% for fiscal 2012 and 76.6% for fiscal 2011.
+The decrease in the gross margin of our services revenue in the fiscal year ended March 31, 2013 compared to the fiscal year ended March 31, 2012 was primarily due to higher costs of services associated with the expansion of our worldwide customer support operations.
 Overall, our services revenue has lower gross margins than our software revenue.
-The gross margin of our software revenue was 98.6% for fiscal 2012, 98.4% for fiscal 2011 and 97.8% for fiscal 2010.
+The gross margin of our software revenue was 98.9% for fiscal 2013, 98.6% for fiscal 2012 and 98.4% for fiscal 2011.
 An increase in the percentage of total revenues represented by services revenue may adversely affect our overall gross margins.